Project 1: Developing a Diagnostic Test and Therapeutic Agents for Fibrolamellar Hepatocellular Carcinoma

 Lay summary

-Fibrolamellar hepatocellular carcinoma is an often-lethal disease that affects mainly children and young adults.
+Fibrolamellar hepatocellular carcinoma (FLC) is an often-lethal disease that affects mainly children and young adults.
 Fibrolamellar hepatocellular carcinoma usually is diagnosed at an advanced stage because it has vague symptoms.
-The rate of recurrence is high, even for those who undergo surgical resection.
+The rate of recurrence is high, even for people who undergo surgical resection.
 The poor prognosis is exacerbated by the lack of existing diagnostic tests and systemic therapy.
-This research project is tackling these obstacles.
+Our research project is tackling these obstacles.

 Sanford M. Simon, Ph.D.